Tommy Rall: Personal life

 Rall was briefly married to his Juno co-star Monte Amundsen.
 He later married former ballerina Karel Shimoff.

 In 2007, a Texas dance instructor by the name of Fredric Brame was found to have been posing as Tommy Rall since the late 1960s.
 When Rall found out about the masquerade decades later, through a friend of the family, Rall contacted the Montgomery County, Texas Sheriff's office.
 No legal action was taken against Brame.
 Rall wanted Brame to stop taking credit for his work and warned that if he continued or did it again a lawsuit would be filed.

 Death

 In September 2020, Rall had heart surgery and recovered at the Fireside Health Center (Santa Monica, California).
 Subsequently, in October, he had additional heart surgery at Providence Saint John's Health Center (Santa Monica, California).
-He died around 5 P.M. on October 6 of congestive heart failure, aged 90.
-He was survived by his wife, Karel, and their son, Aaron, a Lieutenant-Colonel in the US Army.
+He died of congestive heart failure on October 6, aged 90.
+He was survived by his wife, Karel, and their son, Aaron, a lieutenant colonel in the United States Army.
 Another son, David, predeceased his parents.